What Are Noun Clauses? (with Examples)

 The Composition of a Noun ClauseLet's look quickly at the definition for "clause."

 - I know that it happened.

 - I know why it happened.

-Easy Examples of Noun ClausesHere are some easy examples.
-In each example, the noun clause is in shaded, the subject is bold, and the verb of the noun clause is underlined.
+Easy Examples of Noun ClausesHere are some easy examples of noun clauses.
+In each example, the noun clause is shaded, the subject of the clause is bold, and the verb of the noun clause is underlined.

 - I know that the story is true.

 - I saw how the accident happened.

 - I understand why it was necessary.